KenTree/NASA-APOD/README.md

 # NASA-APOD
-A website that fetches and displays NASA’s Astronomy Picture of the Day using the APOD API.
 This repo is a simple web application that integrates with [NASA's Astronomy Picture of the Day (APOD) API](https://api.nasa.gov/) to fetch and display stunning images or videos from space every day.
 It showcases the daily astronomy media along with its official NASA-provided description.

 ## Languages and Sources